Part of the Weekend Never Dies

 Part of the Weekend Never Dies is a rockumentary film depicting the worldwide concert tour of the Belgian band Soulwax.

 Director Saam Farahmand filmed Soulwax on their recent international tour dates, showcasing the events and experiences of the band during the tour.
 Soulwax filmed 120 shows using one camera in Europe, Japan, the USA, Latin America and Australia.
 This resulted in 2 films: a live music film and a documentary which includes 2manydj’s and Soulwax Nite Versions, and features James Murphy, Nancy Whang, Erol Alkan, Tiga, Boys Noize, Justice, Busy P, So-Me, Peaches, The Naked Guy, Kitsuné, Klaxons in behind the scenes footage, interviews and music.

-The DVD also includes a CD recording of "Live At Fabric", and is available in a hardbook DVD case and in a traditional CD case.